Berkeley-CS61B/website-fa23/materials/proj/proj1c/index.md

 " %}

 {% include alert.html type="danger" content="
-You are not allowed to call `toString` here.
+You are not allowed to call `toList` here.
 " %}

 #### `equals()`